effinggames/instantclick/ReadMe.md

 # [InstantClick](http://instantclick.io/)

 Modified version of InstantClick with latest bug fixes + tweaks.
 Changelog:
-- Option to not cache the browser back button.
-- Basic preload caching, to save on unnecessary fetches.
+- Preload caching, saves on unnecessary fetches by only loading pages once.
 - Fix history bug when clicking on the same link multiple times.

 ####Install